-1) Randomized placement: First, we place trees inside the clusters in a random fashion enforcing only the universal rules.
+(1) Randomized placement: First, we place trees inside the clusters in a random fashion enforcing only the universal rules.
 Contrary to the Poisson disc sampling, we do not enforce any distance such that we naturally get an overestimation of trees inside clusters of every configuration.

-2) Rule enforcement: For each iteration, until we find density and count close to GT, we remove trees that violate our procedural rules.
-We incorporate our procedural rules, i.e., the cluster-type rules and city-specific rules (numeric parameters of both are reported in Tabs.
-1 and 2 of the supplementary materials), to place trees only inside the clusters as derived in the rules by Eqn.
+(2) Rule enforcement: For each iteration, until we find density and count close to GT, we remove trees that violate our procedural rules.
+We incorporate our procedural rules, i.e., the cluster-type rules and city-specific rules (numeric parameters of both are reported in Tables 1 and 2), to place trees only inside the clusters as derived in the rules by Eq.
 1.

-3) Density calibration: We check the density $B(T_i)$ and n_i for each cluster.
-If it is suboptimal (i.e., it has a significant difference from ground truth), we adjust ε_c which affects the size of clusters in a fixed size tile - $B(T_i)$ and the number of trees in that cluster n_i , go back to step "1) Randomized placement", and repeat.
+(3) Density calibration: We check the density $B(T_j)$ and n_j for each cluster.
+If it is suboptimal (i.e., it has a significant difference from ground truth), we adjust ε_c which affects the size of clusters in a fixed size tile- $B(T_i)$ and the number of trees in that cluster n_i , go back to step "(1) Randomized placement," and repeat.
 We continue until we cannot improve upon our tree segment percentage per tile $B(T_i)$ and the corresponding tree count n_i relative to ground truth.
 Once we reach peak accuracy for every cluster, we proceed to the next step.
-We observed that there is not a oneto-one relationship in the input and output densities of the translation networks.
+We observed that there is not a one-to-one relationship in the input and output densities of the translation networks.
 Therefore, we calibrated the tree segment (blob) percentages in fixed tiles $B(T_i)$ and their associated tree counts n_i .
 We tested numerous generative cGAN models with different values in realistic ranges of $B(T_i)$ and n_i to find the densities and coverage percentages that resulted in the highest tree location and count accuracy.
-Fig. 1 in the supplementary materials shows the calibration plots that visualize the decision of tree densities in synthetic data for Chicago.
+Figure 9 shows the calibration plots that visualize the decision of tree densities in synthetic data for Chicago.